rosettatype/design-regression/_posts/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words.md

 [Our first study]({% post_url 2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces %})
-(referred to as study 1 below) had two parts which consisted of two consecutive tasks: lexical decision and recognition (see [Figures 1](#fig:screen-lexical) and [2](#fig:screen-recognition), for detailed description see the section ‘[What we did]({% post_url 2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces %}#what-we-did)’ in the report of study 1).
-Each part of the study used one font, either Arial or Sans Forgetica, for both tasks.
+(referred to as study 1 below) had two parts which consisted of two consecutive tasks: lexical decision and recognition (see [Figures 1](#fig:screen-lexical) and [2](#fig:screen-recognition).
+For detailed description see the section ‘[What we did]({% post_url 2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces %}#what-we-did)’ in the report of study 1.
+Each part of study 1 used one font, either Arial or Sans Forgetica, for both tasks.
 We realised this study design could also be used to explore what happens if the font changes between the two tasks, if the lexical task is in one font and the subsequent